 Monitoring vendor performance not only reduces service problems and failures, but also keeps the relationship balanced and helps align the goals of both organizations.
 When considering vendor management solutions, look for ones that offer options like vendor classification and risk scoring, incident tracking, and reporting tools that give you valuable insight into the health of your vendor relationships.

-Steps that simplify the audit process on both sides include:
+Steps that simplify the audit process include:

 Vendor management can be complex and time-consuming.
 Look for ways to maximize your efforts by simplifying and centralizing your organization’s third-party management processes.
 When organizations establish consistent methods for storing and tracking important information, completing due diligence, and monitoring performance, it not only saves time, but also increases oversight and reduces risk and management costs.